January 08, 2006

 Ed Whalen, writing in Bench Memos for National Review Online has done a credible job of slicing and dicing the utter leftist nonsense from Kennedy.
 A sample:

-After a thorough investigation, the American Bar Association unanimously gave Judge Alito its highest rating (“well qualified”) on its criteria of “integrity, professional competence and judicial temperament.”
-But that hasn’t stopped Teddy Kennedy from cobbling together a nasty hit piece on Judge Alito (“Alito’s Credibility Problem”) in today’s Washington Post.
+After a thorough investigation, the American Bar Association unanimously gave Judge Alito its highest rating (“well qualifiedâ€Â) on its criteria of “integrity, professional competence and judicial temperament.†But that hasn’t stopped Teddy Kennedy from cobbling together a nasty hit piece on Judge Alito (“Alito’s Credibility Problemâ€Â) in today’s Washington Post.Senator, Alito is NOT THE ONE WITH A CREDIBILITY PROBLEM...Get it?Kennedy’s attack is a jumble of distortions, inventions, and non sequiturs.
+In the interest of brevity, I’m going to refrain from revisiting Kennedy’s own credibility.
+Here’s a quick response to Kennedy’s five stated areas of concern:

 1. Alito’s 1985 job application essay sets forth a classic statement of American principles: “I believe very strongly in limited government, federalism, free enterprise, the supremacy of the elected branches of government, the need for a strong defense and effective law enforcement, and the legitimacy of a government role in protecting traditional values.
-In the field of law, I disagree strenuously with the usurpation by the judiciary of decisionmaking authority that should be exercised by the branches of government responsible to the electorate.”
+In the field of law, I disagree strenuously with the usurpation by the judiciary of decisionmaking authority that should be exercised by the branches of government responsible to the electorate.â€Â

-Kennedy asserts, without anything resembling an argument, that these views “raise serious concerns about [Alito’s] ability to interpret the Constitution with a fair and open mind.”
-He also claims that Alito tried to distance himself from those views by telling Kennedy that he “was just a 35-year-old seeking a job.”
-A well-informed source tells me that Kennedy’s quote is a concoction and that Alito has never tried to suggest that the 1985 essay was not a genuine statement of his views at that time.
+Kennedy asserts, without anything resembling an argument, that these views “raise serious concerns about [Alito’s] ability to interpret the Constitution with a fair and open mind.†He also claims that Alito tried to distance himself from those views by telling Kennedy that he “was just a 35-year-old seeking a job.†A well-informed source tells me that Kennedy’s quote is a concoction and that Alito has never tried to suggest that the 1985 essay was not a genuine statement of his views at that time.

 What to make of the Senator from Massachusets?
 I'm not sure.
 It is obvious from the frequent gaffes he makes (even worse than the worst of the Bushisms) from the recent "Goldwater Presidency" (discussed in yesterday's entry "Bottle Of Wine..." a couple of posts below) to the hillarious stumbling almost drunken "Osama Obama" (he was trying to come up with Barack Obama) that Kennedy isn't hitting on all cylinders.
 Yet, the good people of Massachusets keep electing this embarrassment.
 He has been kicked out of school for cheating, he has been complicit in the death of a young woman, he has been a philanderer and yet...and yet, he keeps getting elected (along with the equally embarrasing, sloppy saluting, pseudo-hero, "the haughty, French-looking Massachusetts Democrat, who by the way served in Vietnam.") (and a tip of the GM Chapeaux to James Taranto).
 What can be wrong with the thinking peoples of Massachusets?